bambery/cloud_crooner/README.md

 `prefix` - the path from root where you keep your assets.
 By default it is `/assets`.
 Your compiled assets will be placed in `public_folder/prefix.` It will also be the pseudo-folder on S3 where your assets will be stored, so the paths will look something like `http://bucket-name.s3.amazonaws.com/prefix/filename`.

-`sprockets` - by default, this will be your Sprockets environment and it will load paths the config option `asset_paths`.
+`sprockets` - by default, this will be your Sprockets environment and it will add to its load path the paths set in the config option `asset_paths`.

 `asset_paths` - the [load paths](https://github.com/sstephenson/sprockets#the-load-path) for your Sprockets instance.
 By default it will add the `prefix` directory.